 THE TAG AWARDS

-Established in 2002, the ATA Awards (now the TAG Awards) were the first in the nation to recognize Teaching Artists.
-The ATA Awards seek to raise the visibility of Teaching Artists within the arts in education and community arts fields and in the organizations and institutions for which they work as well as honor innovation in teaching artistry.
+The TAG Awards seek to raise the visibility of Teaching Artists within the arts in education and community arts fields and in the organizations and institutions for which they work as well as honor innovation in teaching artistry.
 Nominations are made by peers in the teaching artistry field and winners are selected by panel review.
 Nominations for the 2023 Awards are closed.
 Please stay tuned for announcement of the winners.
 Celebrate TAG’s 25th Anniversary with us on May 18th by joining the online celebration at the link below.